Peter Mallios

 Women's Literature and Feminist Theory

 Peter Mallios is Associate Professor of English at the University of Maryland, with a background in law.
-He is the Executive Director of the University of Maryland Honors College, and also teaches and tutors in the Goucher Prison Education Partnership.
-He specializes in modern American literature and the modern novel.
-His interests include 19th, 20th, and 21st century multiethnic U.S. literature and political history; democratic theory, constitutional law, and law and literature; modernisms and the novel; prison literature and reparations; digital analytics; and the significance and reception of internationally authored literatures in the U.S. His first book Our Conrad: Constituting American Modernity (Stanford UP 2010; Adam Gillon Prize 2012) concerns Joseph Conrad’s literary, cultural, and political reception in the US in the earlier twentieth century, and its implications for American modernism and writers including Theodore Dreiser, Mary Austin, Willa Cather, W.E.B.
+He specializes in modern American literature and the global modern novel.
+He is the founding director of the Maryland Prison English Initiative, working widely with prison education programs across the Maryland/DC area, and he served as Executive Director of the UMD Honors College from 2020-2024.
+His teaching and research interests include 19th, 20th, and 21st century multiethnic U.S. literature and political history; democratic theory, constitutional law, and law and literature; modernisms and the novel; prison literature and reparations; digital analytics; and the significance and reception of internationally authored literatures in the U.S. His first book Our Conrad: Constituting American Modernity (Stanford UP 2010; Adam Gillon Prize 2012) concerns Joseph Conrad’s literary, cultural, and political reception in the US in the earlier twentieth century, and its implications for American modernism and writers including Theodore Dreiser, Mary Austin, Willa Cather, W.E.B.
 Du Bois, Countee Cullen, F. Scott Fitzgerald, William Faulkner, Langston Hughes, Richard Wright, and T.S.
 Eliot.
 He is the author of "Tragic Constitution: U.S. Democracy and its Discontents," and is currently completing the book project, Weak President: Woodrow Wilson and the Resistance of Modern Multiethnic U.S. and Global Literature, which explores modern U.S. and world literatures in relation to conflicts of race, gender, democracy, and constitutional and international law issuing from the Wilson administration.

 Mallios is co-editor (with Carola M. Kaplan and Andrea White) of Conrad in the Twenty-First Century: Contemporary Approaches and Perspectives (Routledge 2005), and editor of the Modern Library editions of Conrad’s The Secret Agent (2004) and Victory (2003).
 His work has appeared or is forthcoming in PMLA, American Literary History, Modern Fiction Studies, Studia Neophilologica, Modernism/Modernity, Kresy, Europa, The International Review of Modernism, The Faulkner Journal, The Conradian, Conradiana, The Stanford Humanities Review, and the New Cambridge Companion to Conrad.
 He is founding director of the digital Foreign Literatures in America project, an archival project concerning the reception and significance of non-American authored literary texts in the U.S., and predicated on an understanding of US “American literature” as including global textuality that has been significant in the US.